 Disability and Access Issues Contributing Factors

 Consider the listed factors and any other factors affecting the jurisdiction and region.
-Identify factors that significantly create, contribute to, perpetuate, or increase the severity of disability and access issues and the fair housing issues, which are Segregation, RECAPs, Disparities in Access to Opportunity, and Disproportionate Housing Needs.
+Identify factors that significantly create, contribute to, perpetuate, or increase the severity of disability and access issues and the fair housing issues, which are Segregation, R/ECAPs, Disparities in Access to Opportunity, and Disproportionate Housing Needs.
 For each contributing factor, note which fair housing issue(s) the selected contributing factor relates to.

-Access to proficient schools for persons with disabilities
+Access to proficient schools that are accessible for persons with disabilities

 Access to publicly supported housing for persons with disabilities